 Our Box Hedging Plants for sale

-Please note: We have a minimum order value of £50.
+Please note: We have a minimum order value of for potted plants of £50.

 Box Hedging Plants 3L Pot

 - Out of stock until Summer, please call for dates or to reserve

 - Evergreen, small leathery leaves, excellent for low hedges and topiary